 Looks like the freesmartphone.org project was rejected again as potential mentoring organization, same as last year.
 I guess I won’t bother applying any more.
 It’s not worth spending the time working on the submission when the whole process is completely intransparent and you don’t even get feedback.
 After having served for other projects as mentor and twice even as project admin for Openmoko, I’m somewhat disappointed about that.
 Looks like a truly FOSS middleware for embedded systems is nothing Google wants to support.
 Oh well, less to care about next year.

-After Trolltech dropping the ball with the community back in the old days of Opie, I pretty much gave up on Qt (and C++) apart from accepting some contract work, so my C++/Qt skills would not get too rusty.
-Since my nightmares with getting something fluid out of Gtk+ (back in the Openmoko days), I did not have the chance to do much UI work -- the freesmartphone.org middleware kept me busy enough.
+After Trolltech dropping the ball with the community back in the old days of Opie unavailable, I pretty much gave up on Qt (and C++) apart from accepting some contract work, so my C++/Qt skills would not get too rusty.
+Since my nightmares with getting something fluid out of Gtk+ (back in the Openmoko days), I did not have the chance to do much UI work – the freesmartphone.org middleware kept me busy enough.

-I have been watching Qt progressing though, and ever since they introduced Qt Kinetic and QML it became very interesting for me again.
-QML looks like EFL's Edje been thought through -- don't get me wrong, Edje was groundbreaking (as most of Rasterman's work) when it made its debut, however in my opinion it got stuck in the middle and never lived up to what I was expecting from it.
+I have been watching Qt progressing though, and ever since they introduced Qt Kinetic unavailable and QML unavailable it became very interesting for me again.
+QML looks like EFL’s Edje unavailable been thought through – don’t get me wrong, Edje was groundbreaking (as most of Rasterman’s work) when it made its debut, however in my opinion it got stuck in the middle and never lived up to what I was expecting from it.

 Update: Sid Player Pro has just been updated as well, receiving all the internal goodies from the Mod Player plus an update to HVSC.52+PSID